CometVisu/CometVisu/DEVELOPMENT.md

 * `npx qx compile` generates a source version of the cometvisu in the subfolder `compiled/source`.

     Ideal for debugging and development, just serve the folder with your favorite web browser.

+    If you add the `--watch` parameter the compilation will automatically when whenever you change something in the code.

 * `npx qx compile --target=build` generates a minified build version in the subfolder `compiled/build`.